 Botox for Hyperhidrosis: Is It Right for You?

-Unfortunately, not much information exists around the topic of Botox for hyperhidrosis.
-To help you make a more informed decision, we’ve compiled some important information to know about Botox for hyperhidrosis — including the cost of injections, how long they last, whether insurance covers the procedure, alternative solutions and more.
+To help you make an informed decision, we’ve compiled some important information about Botox for hyperhidrosis, including the cost of injections, effectiveness, insurance coverage, side effects and more.

 What Is Botox for Hyperhidrosis?

 According to the FDA, botulinum toxin (known as Botox) can be “injected into the skin to treat the symptoms of severe underarm sweating (axillary hyperhidrosis) when medicines used on the skin (topical) do not work well enough.”

 Botox was approved by the FDA in 2004 to treat excessive underarm sweating, and around 20 countries currently authorize Botox for hyperhidrosis.
 Most underarm botox treatments are conducted by a dermatologist — physicians who specialize in skin issues.